-The target population for all active-duty SOFS consists of active-duty members of the Army, Navy, Marine Corps, and Air Force, excluding National Guard and Reserve members, who (1) had at least 6 months of service at the time the questionnaire was first fielded and (2) were below flag rank when sampled.
-Survey results are presented for the total population, and also for a variety of reporting categories.
+The target population for all active-duty SOFS consists of active-duty members of the Army, Navy, Marine Corps, and Air Force, excluding National Guard and Reserve members, (1) who have at least 6 months of service at the time the questionnaire is first fielded and (2) are below flag rank.
+Survey results are presented for the total population and by a variety of reporting categories.
 To form the reporting categories for the tabulations, respondents are classified primarily by survey self-report.
 If the self-reported data are missing, then DMDC's Active Duty Master Edit File data, at the time of sampling, are used to impute the subgroup classification.
 Survey results are tabulated by: Service, paygrade, location, education level, race/ethnicity, family status, gender, officer/enlisted by gender, and Service by paygrade.
-Definitions for collapsed reporting categories follow:
+Definitions for reporting categories follow:

 - Service-The categories include Army, Navy, Marine Corps, and Air Force. - Paygrade-The Enlisted subgroup includes all enlisted paygrades (E1-E9).
-The Enlisted subgroup is further broken into the following groups: 3 to 5 years (i.e., first term decision window), 6 to 9 years (i.e., second term decision window), E1-E4s, and E5-E9s.
-The Officers subgroup includes warrant officers (W1-W5) and commissioned officers (O1-O3 and O4-O6). - Location-Geographic locations (Figure 1) are collapsed into geographic regions as defined by the Department of Defense Worldwide Manpower Distribution by Geographic Area (DoD Washington Headquarters Services, 2001).
+The Enlisted subgroup is broken into the following groups: 3 to 5 years (i.e., first-term decision window), 6 to 9 years (i.e., second-term decision window), E1-E4s, and E5-E9s.
+The Officers subgroup includes warrant officers (W1-W5) and commissioned officers (O1-O3 and O4-O6). - Location-Geographic locations (Figure 1, page 4) are collapsed into geographic regions as defined by the Department of Defense Worldwide Manpower Distribution by Geographic Area (DoD Washington Headquarters Services, 2001).
 The primary classification distinguishes Overseas from US (including territories).
-US (including territories) includes those respondents with permanent duty stations located in the 50 states, District of Columbia, Puerto Rico, and United States territories or possessions.
+US (including territories) includes respondents with permanent duty stations located in the 50 states, the District of Columbia, Puerto Rico, and United States territories or possessions.
 Within the Overseas classification, two regions can be reported separately: (1) Europe, which includes countries such as Bosnia-Herzegovina, Germany, Italy, Serbia, and the United Kingdom; and (2) Asia and Pacific, which includes countries such as Australia, Japan, and Korea.
 Housing locations are classified primarily for financial analyses based on whether respondents are provided housing directly or by allowance, rather than community analyses based on geographic location of the housing.
-From self-report data, On Base includes living in or aboard ship, in barracks/dorm/BEQ/ UEPH/BOQ/UOPH military facilities, or in on-base military family housing.
+From self-report data, On Base includes living in or aboard ship, in barracks/dorm/BEQ/UEPH/BOQ/UOPH3 military facilities, or in on-base military family housing.
 Off Base includes living in military family housing off base, in privately owned or rented housing, or in privatized military housing.
-If the selfreported data are missing, then on base and off base are imputed from record data indicating whether the respondent does not or does qualify, respectively, to receive Basic Allowance for Housing (BAH) or Overseas Housing Allowance (OHA).
+If the self-reported data are missing, then On Base and Off Base are imputed from personnel record data indicating whether the respondent qualifies to receive either Basic Allowance for Housing (BAH) or Overseas Housing Allowance (OHA), respectively.

-&lt;sup>3 Bachelor/Base Enlisted Quarters, Unaccompanied Enlisted Personnel Housing, Bachelor Officers' Quarters, and Unaccompanied Officers Personnel Housing, respectively.
+3 Bachelor/Base Enlisted Quarters, Unaccompanied Enlisted Personnel Housing, Bachelor Officers' Quarters, and Unaccompanied Officers Personnel Housing, respectively.